Yunke-Li/MIA/schedule/draft.md

 ![img](pic/algorithm.png)

-about 1 month on this ( finished in Apr. )
+about 1 month on this ( finished in mid Apr. )

     1. LV center and ROI Localization
     2. LV Segmentation